didibib/my-vs-theme/README.md

-# my-vs-theme
-My VS2019 Theme
+# My VS Theme
+You need 'Color Themes for Visual Studio' extension installed.
+Then import the theme.